See the Series Introduction for Just Tao It, Part I: HERE

 moves outward.

-There’s something unsettling about how contemporary systems increasingly reward the appearance of rootedness while steadily weakening the developmental conditions required for actual rootedness to form.
+There is something unsettling about how contemporary systems increasingly reward the appearance of rootedness while steadily weakening the developmental conditions required for actual rootedness to form.
 Influence scales rapidly.
 Certainty spreads rapidly.
 Emotional activation spreads rapidly.
 Discernment, humility, patience, relational maturity, and grounded presence develop much more slowly.

-And underneath much of it sits a pattern Chapter 54 recognized thousands of years ago: we keep trying to scale outward what has not been cultivated inward.
+Underneath much of it sits a pattern Chapter 54 recognized thousands of years ago: we keep trying to scale outward what has not been cultivated inward.

 We built systems capable of extraordinary scale before cultivating the human capacities required to sustain what scale produces.